adriaWG/CS207ProjectAPI/README.md

 4.Then there's no red line under "import org.apache.http..."

+#### a successful try of onenote api
+the noteapi folder is a maven project.
+It uses the accesstoken gained by sending httprequest via postman and then we received the response successfully.
+This verifies that the api is actually usable.

 ## Functionality
 These are some of the key features we hope to implement:
 #### 1. API Integration